cjakma/wood-case-keyboard/README.md

 I have made, rather than full instruction.

 1. Print `back_holder.stl` and `tilt_holder.stl` with a 3D printer.
 2. Fix wood block on CNC mill, and carve it with `base.stl`.
+(I had to split it two pieces)
 3. Fix a pair of `tilt_holder` with screw at bottom of the wood block.
 4. Place wood block again, and cut with `top_cutout.dxf`.
 Cut depth `lip_depth`mm from the highest point of the woodblock.
 It is